M-Kosa/Python-teszt-Commsignia/README.md

 checksum function return has no dependency on the parameter.

-bnot function not working properly.

 bshl and bshr functions have misleading names (should be swapped)

 ## Test the interactive mode of the calculator program
 TODO: Embedded code check.
 ## If you find a bug, provide a bug report
-TODO: Check bug report format.
+DONE: Check bug report format.

+6 bugs found.
+Bug reports can be found in \reports folder.